Feast of Weeks (Pentecost)

 What is the Feast of Weeks (Pentecost)?

-The Feast of Weeks or Shavout (Hebrew label) or Pentecost (Greek label) is the name given to the festival, which occurred fifty days after the offering of the barley sheaf during the Passover feast (see Leviticus 13:16).
+In Judaism, The Feast of Weeks or Shavuot (Hebrew label) or Pentecost (Greek label) is the name given to the festival, which occurred fifty days after the offering of the barley sheaf during the Passover feast (see Leviticus 13:16).

 The Feast of the Fiftieth Day has been a many-sided one, and as a consequence has been called by many names.
 In the Hebrew Bible or Old Testament it is called the "Feast of Harvest" (Exodus 12:16) and the "Feast of Weeks" (Deuteronomy 16:10), also the "Day of the First-Fruits" (Numbers 27:26).